ucd-library/logger/README.md

 });

 app.listen(3000, () => {
-  console.log('Server running on port 3000');
+  logger.info('Server running on port 3000');
 });
 ```

 This middleware will:
   - Format the `req` and `res` objects as the [LogEntry HttpRequest object](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#HttpRequest).
-  - Timing information will be added to the log message, added to the `latency` property.
+  - Timing information will be added to the log message, added to the `latency` property of the `httpRequest` object.
   - The log message will be logged at the `INFO` level unless the response status code is 5xx, in which case it will be logged at the `ERROR` level.
   - Check for the `corkTraceId` property on the `req` object or `cork-trace-id` in the headers.
 If found, add it to the log message as a label.
 If the `corkTraceId` property is not found, a new `corkTraceId` will be generated and added to the `req` object, `cork-trace-id` added to the `req.header` (for use by a later proxy), added to the log message as a label.